-3. Smell of rotten eggs
+3. The smell of rotten eggs

 4. Pet smells

-Sometimes, the smells of pet waste or hair will appear to emanate from the furnace registers.
+Sometimes, the smell of pet waste or hair will appear to emanate from the furnace registers.
 If you get a strong whiff whenever you turn on the furnace, it’s important that you inspect the floor level ventilator registers.
 Cleaning up the mess near the vent can solve the problem.

-5. Sewage water smell
+5. Sewage smell

-In case you notice the smell of sewage water emanating from the vents, it may be that an open sewer line or a broken waste water line may be located near the system.
+In case you notice the smell of sewage water emanating from the vents, it may be that an open sewer line or a broken wastewater line may be located near the system.
 A quick inspection of the external vents can help identify the source of the smell.
 You may have to call a plumber to resolve the issue.

-6. Moldy Smell
+6. Moldy Smells